New York's Cuomo blasts utilities as monopolies needing redesign

-NEW YORK (Reuters) - Storm damage to the electricity distribution system in the Northeast exposed deep flaws in the structure and regulation of power utilities that will require a complete redesign, New York Governor Andrew Cuomo said on Thursday.
+NEW YORK, Nov 8 (Reuters) - Storm damage to the electricity distribution system in the U.S. Northeast exposed deep flaws in the structure and regulation of power utilities that will require a complete redesign, New York Governor Andrew Cuomo said on Thursday.

 “We’re going to have to look at a ground up redesign,” Cuomo said while criticizing utilities he said were virtual monopolies run by nameless and faceless bureaucrats.